jakobgabriel/jakobgabriel/README.md

 ...

+## Key Facts

+### :telescope:	I’m currently working on ...
+- my resume to refine and implement more features
+- some smaller home automation topics with NodeRED

+### :seedling: I’m currently learning / enhancing...
+- my python skills

-## :thinking: I’m looking for help with ...
+### :thinking: I’m looking for help with ...
 - building Python Scripts and Pipelines for Data Processing and Engineering